kumarashish0305/SF_Taxi/README.md

 •Q1_CO2_POT.py: Calculation of potential for CO2 emission reduction using current data

+•NN.py: A Neural network based model for developing clusters is also Work under process.

+Main code has been referenced from work of various kagglers and Data scientists i follow.
+Specific changes for cabspotting are under process.

 Getting started

 This implementation is based on community databricks platform which provides 6 GB memory and 2 clusters.